-Tone Ring, Flathead, Tennessee 20, Pre-War Style, Available Unplated, Nickel- or Gold-Plated
+Tone Ring, Flathead, Tennessee 20, Pre-War Style, Available Unplated or Nickel-Plated

 In the early 70's, there was a tremendous new interest developing in the five-string banjo.
 A whole new generation of truly outstanding musicians was emerging as well as some great instrument builders.
 Thanks to new technology and the help of the research and development department of the government's Y-12 nuclear facility at Oak Ridge, Tennessee, a superior tone ring was developed.